Cloud Solutions for Devops | What ,Why , Types & Advantages

 Coming up one more level in the hierarchy is the Software as a Service (SaaS) cloud-based solution.
 In SaaS, you don’t have to develop the software but use the complete software solution ready to be used.
 SaaS does not need you to manage hardware or other requirements such as OS and middleware.

 SaaS-based cloud solutions generally come in different strengths with different pricing based on the user requirement.
-You can learn more about SaaS through this link.
+You can learn more about SaaS here – All about Saas.
 One such example of SaaS for test automation is Testsigma.

 Function as a Service (FaaS)